OlivierLD/LFSF/README.md

 ```
 @chromium-browser --incognito --kiosk file:///home/pi/LFSF/web/index.html
 ```
-No running server seem to be reuiqred here.
+No running server seem to be required here.

 > To know how to close tab, open tab, open window, etc, from the keyboard, look into the `File` menu of your Chrome browser.
 > See in the `Window` menu how to navigate from tab to tab (Ctrl + Tab, Ctrl + Shft + Tab).